 - Software: Adding extra packages or package groups in addition to the base installation.
 Add the package just by adding it on a new line, package groups can be added by an @-sign followed by the group name.
 A package can be excluded by an hyphen (-) followed by the package name

 - Kickstart details -> Details -> Kernel options: Adding and removing kernel options.
 You can add a kernel option, just by adding it’s key/value pair to the input field.
 Removal is done by just mentioning the kernel option preceded by an ! and giving it ~ as a value.
-For example, the value “!text=~ resolution=800x600" in the kernel option box forces the use of the graphical installer (remove the text kernel option) and sets screen resolution to 800x600.
+For example, the value “!text=~ resolution=800×600” in the kernel option box forces the use of the graphical installer (remove the text kernel option) and sets screen resolution to 800×600.

 - Kickstart details -> Advanced options: Allows detailed configuration of the kickstarted system.
-For example, to add an user,during installation, named weblogic with password weblogic01, tick the “user” checkbox and add the value "--name=weblogic --password=weblogic01 --plaintext” to the input field.
+For example, to add an user,during installation, named weblogic with password weblogic01, tick the “user” checkbox and add the value “–name=weblogic –password=weblogic01 –plaintext” to the input field.

 - Kickstart details -> Variables: the usage of variables can be done by adding a key/value pair and refer to it in another tab.
-For example (might be a bad example but it is just to demonstrate the usage), to define the hostname during kickstart, add a key/value pair (hostname=appsrvr1) in the variables tab and refer to it in the Advanced options by adding "--hostname $hostname” to the network text box.
+For example (might be a bad example but it is just to demonstrate the usage), to define the hostname during kickstart, add a key/value pair (hostname=appsrvr1) in the variables tab and refer to it in the Advanced options by adding “–hostname $hostname” to the network text box.

-Let's cobblerNext step is to create an iso image to boot a new vm from.
+Next step is to create an iso image to boot a new vm from.
 Important note: In the next couple of steps we are going to deploy a new linux virtual machine.
 If your virtualization network setup supports a dns where the spacewalk server can be found by it’s hostname you can skip the next step.
 In other words, your newly created vm must be able to find the spacewalk server using it’s hostname during boot/initial setup.
 If this is not the case or if you are unsure, please perform the following step to change the spacewalk hostname to it’s ip-address, if you are sure dns is in place you can skip this step:

 Next, start building the iso using the command:

 The result of the buildiso command is a file named generated.iso in the directory from where you issued the command.

 Select this entry and the setup will install a base 64 bit CentOS 6.1 Linux system.
 If all goes well, this will happen completely automated, without any user intervention whatsoever.
 If, during install, you receive messages like “Error downloading kickstart file”, this probably means you have to look into dns issues as described earlier in the article.

 Now that we have installed a fresh 64 bit CentOS 6.1 Linux vm we have to configure it as a client for spacewalk.
 Open an ssh session to the newly deployed CentOS 6.1 vm and install the packages rhncfg-client and rhn-check using yum.

 Managing the configuration of this newly created vm can be done in the following two ways:

 - Deploy new packages to the client